Calibrate this

 Download the save file and get yourself a GB Operator.

-The GB Operator is pretty simple to use. install the software from the website and follow the instructions to set it up.
-With that save file on hand, plug the camera into the GB Operator.
-Once the software identifies your camera, click “data”, then “upload save”.
-Once you’ve uploaded the save to your camera, you’re good to go.
+The GB Operator is simple to use.
+Just install the software and follow the instructions to set it up.
+With the above linked save file on hand, plug the camera into the GB Operator.
+Once the software identifies your camera, click “DATA”, then “UPLOAD SAVE”.
+Once you’ve uploaded the save to your camera, remove the camera from your GB Operator and put it in your Game Boy.

-Don't open this calibration save in a emulator.
+Please DO NOT open this calibration save in a emulator.
 Emulators don't have camera hardware, so you'll end up with a crash.
-Not only that, it'll rewrite the save and any camera you upload it into will think it's already calibrated.
-Givr it a try if you're curious.
-Just remember to redownload the save and run the calibration on your actual camera afterward.
+Not only that, it'll rewrite the save and any camera you upload it to will think it's already calibrated.

 Step 3:Calibrating the camera